 Paying your compromise

-You have two options as to how to settle your offer in compromise with the IRS.
-The first is a ‘lump sum cash offer’ where after a down payment of 20% of the agreed repayment you will make 5 or fewer repayments to settle the compromise.
+You’ve got 2 choices as to how to settle your offer in compromise with the IRS.
+The first is a ‘lump sum cash offer’ where after a 20% down payment of the agreed repayment you will make 5 or fewer repayments to settle the compromise.
 These payments must be made while the IRS reviews your offer and are non-refundable.

 The next situation will apply far more often to those struggling – the Periodic Payment Offer.
 Not everyone who is in hardship can promise several thousand dollars in a year.
-In this situation you will agree a repayment plan with regard the offer which may well be 24 monthly repayments.
-You will enclose your first payment in the OIC and must then pay your offer monthly even while the compromise is being considered.
+In this situation, you’ll be in agreement to a repayment plan with regard to the offer which might well be 24 monthly repayments.
+You’ll enclose your first payment in the OIC & must then pay your offer monthly even while the compromise is being considered.
 These payments are non-refundable, even should the IRS reject your offer and demand more money.

 When an offer in compromise is not applicable